ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 ## The Cluster

-Users are currenly able to run jobs on our main HPC server, which has 4 1080Ti's and 256GB of DDR4-2400 RAM, which was funded by generous grants from the Student Tech Fund
+Users are currently able to run jobs on our main HPC server, which has 4 1080Ti's and 256GB of DDR4-2400 RAM, which was funded by generous grants from the Student Tech Fund.

 ## Slurm

 We currently use [Slurm][slurm] as our workload manager for the cluster.
 We will soon post technical documentation about our Slurm configuration, but briefly, Slurm is a free and open-source job scheduler which helps distribute jobs from all users evenly among HPC computers, referred to as nodes.
-In short, all of your programs will be run through Slurm.
+Berkeley Research Computing (BRC) has some useful documentation for using Slurm [here][brc_slurm], just keep in mind that there are some differences between their configuration and ours.
+To put it simply, all of your programs will be run through Slurm.
 To use Slurm there are several commands that will be helpful:

 * `srun`: Used to submit jobs.
 * `scontrol`: Used to view and edit the Slurm configuration.
 * `squeue`: Used to view running and queued jobs.
+* `scancel`: Used to cancel jobs.
+* `sinfo`: Used to view status of compute nodes in a cluster.

 ## Dependencies
 For managing application dependencies, you currently have two options: